HYLODE/HyUi/log.md

 # Running notes log

+## 2022-05-26t10:23:37
+setting up for integration tests with playwright no conda builder for arm64 architecture so using pip within environment.yml suboptimal but :shrug:

 ## 2022-05-25 18:40:44
 made generic the names of the functions in main.py this works better for a standalone app that serves 'result'